CSC207-2023Y-UofT/ai-playground/README.md

 # AI Playground

-This program can help users visualize the decision boundary produced by a neural network given a collection of data points.
-The data points will be clustered in various patterns to explore the impacts of changing elements of the neural network, such as the number of layers, the number of neurons, the neural network features (transformations made on the input data points), and how noise in the dataset affects the neural network.
+The AI Playground is a software program designed to help users visualize the decision boundary produced by a neural network using different datasets and configurations.
+It aims to provide an interactive and educational experience for understanding how neural networks work and how various factors impact their performance.

 ## Usage

+To use the AI Playground, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in an IDE or editor that supports Java 11.